floragunncom/search-guard-docs/auditlogging.md

 ## Storage type 'internal_elasticsearch'

-In addition to specifying the type as `internal_elasticsearch`, you can set the index name and the document type to be used:
+In addition to specifying the type as `internal_elasticsearch`, you can set the index name and the document type:

 ```
 searchguard.audit.type: internal_elasticsearch